confluentinc/schema-registry-sdk-go/docs/DefaultApi.md

 ## GetSchemaOnly

 > string GetSchemaOnly(ctx, subject, version, optional)
-Get the avro schema for the specified version of this subject.
+Get the schema for the specified version of this subject.
 The unescaped schema only is returned.

 ### Required Parameters